evolvingweb/puppet-apt/README.md

 </pre>

 ### apt::force
 Force a package to be installed from a specific release.
-Useful when using repositoires like Debian unstable in Ubuntu.
+Useful when using repositories like Debian unstable in Ubuntu.
 <pre>
 apt::force { "glusterfs-server":
 	release => "unstable",